ampproject/meta/GOVERNANCE.md

 ## Glossary

-* **Advisory Committee.**  A group of people with representation from a variety of AMP's constituencies including Users, End-users and Collaborators who provide advice to the Technical Steering Committee.
+* **Advisory Committee (AC).**  A group of people with representation from a variety of AMP's constituencies including Users, End-users and Collaborators who provide advice to the Technical Steering Committee.

 * **Collaborators.**  People who have been granted write-access to ampproject repositories.

 * **Contributors**.
 People who have opened a pull request or an issue, or commented on an issue.
 Contributors are granted certain permissions on the repositories to make it easier to participate--e.g. assigning issues, attaching labels to issues, etc.

+* **Facilitator.**  A member of a governance body who is responsible for facilitating the consensus-based decision making process and acting as a representative to other governance bodies.

+* **Governance body** Any of the Advisory Committee, Technical Steering Committee, and Workings Groups.

 * **Users.** Developers who use AMP but haven’t contributed to it (yet).